Revolved Triangle Pose - Parivrtta Trikonasana

 Step 7

-Hold for 5-10 breaths, then release back to lunge.
-Repeat on the other side.
+Hold this position for 5-10 breaths, and then slowly release back into a lunge.
+Repeat the entire sequence on the opposite side.

 Benefits and Contraindications